melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 also updated and released with support for this new Melange major version.

 Melange 3 has been running in production at Ahrefs since its release.
-This is the largest Melange codebase that we are aware of (on the scale of hundreds of libraries with support for `(modes melange)`, across dozens of apps).
+This is the largest Melange codebase that we are aware of (on the scale of tens of libraries with support for `(modes melange)` and `melange.emit` stanzas, across dozens of apps).

 ## Emitting [ES6](https://github.com/melange-re/melange/issues/134)

-As the great majority of browsers supports ECMAScript 2015 (ES6), we decided to bump the version of this specification that Melange targets.
+As the great majority of browsers [supports ECMAScript 2015 (ES6)](https://caniuse.com/?search=es6.), we decided to bump the version that Melange targets.
 In [melange#1019](https://github.com/melange-re/melange/pull/1019) and [melange#1059](https://github.com/melange-re/melange/pull/1059) we changed the emission of `var` to `let` (and `const`, where possible). `let`'s lexical scope makes some closure allocations in `for` loops unnecessary, which we promptly removed in [melange#1020](https://github.com/melange-re/melange/pull/1020).
+This change also results in a slight reduction of bundle size as Melange emits a bit less code.

 Starting to emit ES6 also unblocks working on [melange#342](https://github.com/melange-re/melange/issues/342), which requests